 Using a food processor, the quiche crust dough takes less than 5 minutes to make and it works 100% perfectly!

-How to make quiche crust
+How to make quiche crust or pie crust

 Blitz – place flour, butter and salt in a food processor and blitz until fine crumbs form